+Were estate redevelopment to proceed, human rights would be affected.
 The SPD requires a phasing strategy to be submitted (Key Principle PS2) and this phasing strategy would need to demonstrate minimal disruption to estate residents (Key Principle HO5).
-Separately, the council's housing department would need to consult with estate residents before deciding to include the estates within any wider development proposals.
+Seperately, the council's housing department would need to consult with estate residents before deciding to include the estates within any wider development proposals.

-The Housing Strategy will have negative impacts in relation to estate redevelopment, where children would be likely to find the upheaval of any phased re-housing of residents more difficult.
-The Housing Strategy will have positive impacts through ensuring amenity space and private space is provided in conjunction with new housing, and ensuring accessibility for all.
+The Housing Strategy will impact positively on Children's Rights in particular by ensuring amenity space and private space is provided in conjunction with new housing, and ensuring accessibility for all.
 These key principles will help consider their best interests, their right to development, rights for disabled children and the right to leisure.